apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ## Configuring MongoDB

-Start Drill and configure the MongoDB storage plugin instance in the Drill Web UI to connect to Drill.
+Start Drill and configure the MongoDB storage plugin in the Drill Web UI to connect to Drill.
 Drill must be running in order to access the Web UI.

 Complete the following steps to configure MongoDB as a data source for Drill: